 - Agreements are usually casual and verbal.
 A verbal agreement will rarely hold up in court, but a written agreement could still masquerade as a contract.

-- The scope of the agreement is broader, and the range of a contract is narrower.
+- The scope of agreements are generally broader, and the range of a contract narrower.
 Agreements cover all types of arrangements, including contracts, while contracts only cover legally enforceable documents.

-- Contracts have to have three essential elements: An agreement becomes a contract if it includes offer and acceptance, consideration, and competence.
-Agreements do not reflect the three requirements of an enforceable contract.
+- Contracts have to have the essential elements listed above: An agreement becomes a contract if it includes identification, offer, acceptance, consideration, competence, and elements to ensure legality in the relevant jurisdiction.

 Remember, only enforceable contracts can be disputed in a court of law.